 - In 2002 Rennes became the smallest city on the world to build a subway system

 Brittany had a megalith culture probably as early as 6,000 BC before the Celts arrived in the 6th century BC.
-In 56 BC Caesar arrived to conquer the country; and the Romans stayed for four centuries before the collapse of the Roman Empire.
-In 460 Celts arrived from Britain, driven out by the Angles and Saxons.
-From the 8th century when Charlemagne took over Brittany, there were the usual wars and allegiance changes, with Brittany remaining large defiant and independent.
+In 56 BC Caesar arrived to conquer the country, and the Romans stayed for four centuries before the collapse of the Roman Empire.
+In 460 Celts arrived from Britain, driven out by the Anglos and Saxons.
+From the 8th century when Charlemagne took over Brittany, there were the usual wars and allegiance changes, with Brittany remaining largely defiant and independent.

 Brittany was only united in 851 under the ruler of Brittany, Erispoë, and it wasn’t until 1532 that Brittany became part of France.

 Brittany’s golden age was in the 16th and 17th centuries like much of France.
-This was the time when major ports were either built or renovated at St-Malo, Brest and Lorient with the expansion of the French navy.
-And it was from Brittany that the French sailed to the New World of Canada and the West Indies.
+This was the time when major ports were either built or renovated at St-Malo, Brest, and Lorient with the expansion of the French navy.
+It was from Brittany that the French sailed to the New World of Canada and the West Indies.

-Nantes, then part of Brittany, played a huge part in the growth of the region's... weath, fuelled by the Atlantic slave trade.
+Nantes, then part of Brittany, played a huge part in the growth of the region's wealth, fuelled by the Atlantic slave trade.

-The 18th century and the lead up to the French Revolution was marked by disorder and division between those who supported the monarchy and those against.
-In 1789 Brittany was divided into five departments: Côtes du Nord, Finistère, Ille-et-Vilaine, Loire-Atlantique (later moved) and Morbihan.
+The 18th century and the lead-up to the French Revolution were marked by disorder and division between those who supported the monarchy and those against.
+In 1789 Brittany was divided into five departments: Côtes du Nord, Finistère, Ille-et-Vilaine, Loire-Atlantique (later moved), and Morbihan.

-Brittany had mixed fortunes in the 19th century when the industrialisation of France and the mechanization of agriculture drove many Bretons out of the region to the cities for work.
+Brittany had mixed fortunes in the 19th century when the industrialization of France and the mechanization of agriculture drove many Bretons out of the region to the cities for work.

 The glorious and immensely varied coast is one of the main reasons people come to Brittany.

-The north coast has exposed Atlantic beaches and natural harbours.
-To the east just in Normandy but marking the boundary, stands the magnificent Mont-St-Michel.
-Just 15 kms (9.5 miles) away you'll come to the charming harbour village of Cancale.
+The north coast has exposed Atlantic beaches and natural harbors.
+To the east, just in Normandy but marking the boundary, stands the magnificent Mont-St-Michel.
+Just 15 km (9.5 miles) away you'll come to the charming harbor village of Cancale.
 This is the place for fresh oysters which you can buy from stalls on the quayside.

 This part of the coast is packed with great small towns, and Dinard should be next on your list.
 This smart resort is a great favorite with all you expect from a casina to regattas.
-It is also associated with Picasso who stayed here regularly in the 1920s, using the... beaches for pictures like Deux Femmes Courant sur la Plage.
+It is also associated with Picasso who stayed here regularly in the 1920s, using the beaches for pictures like Deux Femmes Courant sur la Plage.
 A slightly more sinister connection is with Alfred Hitchcock who apparently based Bate’s house in Psycho on one of the villas here.
-There’s a statue to the famous director and an annual English language film festival which takes place September 27th to October 1st, 2017.
+There’s a statue of the famous director and an annual English language film festival.

 This is beautiful, with Quimper still living up to the description by the 19th-century writer Flaubert of ‘this charming little place’.
-It has bars and cafes to linger in, musuems, a cathedral and some great annual festivals.
+It has bars and cafes to linger in, museums, a cathedral, and some great annual festivals.

 Paul Gauguin came to paint in Pont-Aven just inland from the Aven estuary, founding the important Pont-Aven school of painters.
-You can see their work in the newly renovated Museum of Pont-Aven.
+You can see their work in the recently renovated Museum of Pont-Aven.